ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 You can then use it to store items in your MongoDB collection.
 The repository can be found [here](https://github.com/Nxtra/awslambda-mongodb-vpc-peering).
 Let me be clear and state that in a real world project you don't want the password hard coded in the connection string.
-For example, you should put it into `AWS Secret Manager` and have your lambda retrieve it there.
+An option is to put it into `AWS Secret Manager` and have your lambda retrieve it there.

 You need to update certain config values in this project to make it work for your own vpc!
 To deploy a Lambda Function in your VPC you have to configure the VPC config: